Learn about the history of the Russian Formula 1 Grand Prix, which has been held at the Sochi Autodrom every year since 2014.

-It’s hard to believe that the upcoming Russian Grand Prix will be the fourth edition of the event in the seaside city of Sochi, The race somehow still feels new still, even though it was over 30 years in the planning.
-Bernie Ecclestone had talks with Soviet leader Brezhnev about bringing F1 to the Russian capital after the 1980 Summer Olympics in Moscow.
+The 2022 Russian Grand Prix will be the ninth and final running of the event in the seaside city of Sochi.
+The race somehow still feels new still, even though it was over 30 years in the planning.
+Bernie Ecclestone held talks with Soviet leader Brezhnev about bringing F1 to the Russian capital after the 1980 Summer Olympics in Moscow.
 It would take another Russian Olympics – this time of the winter variety – to make the race a reality at the purpose-built Sochi Autodrom on October 12, 2014.
 The first race was held just eight months after Sochi staged the Winter Olympics and in the same Olympic Park precinct that hosted the indoor sports and opening/closing ceremonies.

 Russian Grand Prix: Did you know?

 - Sochi is one of eight cities to have hosted the Olympics and a Formula 1 Grand Prix; the others are Melbourne, Montreal, Barcelona and Mexico City (all current F1 cities), plus historic venues in Berlin (AVUS), Los Angeles (Long Beach), and Rio de Janeiro (Jacarepaqua).

 - Drivers starting from second and fourth in the Russian Grand Prix have never failed to score points in the race.

 - Nine different drivers have finished on the podium at the Russian Grand Prix.
 Lewis Hamilton has had the most top three appearances, with seven.